cr21/Shopee-Product-Matching/README.md

     ### Solution Approach

-    * In this competition it is given that,if two or more images have **same label group** then they are **similar products.**
+    * We were given information that all the **similar product have same label group.**
-    * Basically we can use this information to transfer the business problem into **multi class classification** problem.
+    * We can leverage this information to build **classification model to classify images into label group.**
-    * From Image EDA, I found out that we have **11014** different classes, and dataset is **not balanced dataset**
-    * If you see below plot, we can clearly see that there are **hardly 1000 data points having more than 10 products per label.*
+    * From Image EDA, I found out that we have **11014** different classes, and dataset is **not balanced dataset**, If you see below plot, we can clearly see that there are **hardly 1000 data points having more than 10 products per label.**
     * In this notebook I used **Weighted Sampler technique used in pytorch for handling imbalanced classification problem**

     ![Label_freq](/Shopee_Repo_Images/Label_frequency_plot.png)